-The offender levy is separate from your sentence, and it applies whether your conviction is recorded or not.
+The offender levy is separate from your sentence, and applies whether your conviction is recorded or not.
 If your sentence includes a fine, this is separate to the offender levy.
 The levy cannot be converted to a fine option order or imprisonment.

-Yes.
-You still have to pay the offender levy if you go to court diversion for a minor drug offence.
+You’ll still have to pay the offender levy if you go to court diversion for a minor drug offence.